History of the All-Ireland Senior Hurling Championship: 1999–2006

 In 2003 Cork put early season background difficulties behind them and qualified for the All-Ireland final.
 Kilkenny, the reigning champions, provided the opposition as they went in search of a third All-Ireland title in four years.
 Kilkenny were the favourites; however, Cork did not let ‘the Cats’ run away with the game.
 Setanta Ó hAilpín leveled with a goal for Cork; however, Martin Comerford’s goal with five minutes to go sealed the deal as Kilkenny won by 1-14 to 1-11.
 This victory brought Kilkenny level with Cork at the top of the all-time All-Ireland roll of honour.

-In 2004, Cork and Kilkenny squared up to the other in another All-Ireland final.
+In 2004, Cork and Kilkenny played each other in another All-Ireland final.
 ‘The Cats’ were going for an unprecedented three-in-a-row and the chance to top the all-time roll of honour.
 Cork, on the other hand, were out to beat them.
 A rain-soaked day robbed the fans of a classic for the second time in five years and the first-half left a lot to be desired.
 Cork took command in the second period of play and scored nine points without reply in the final twenty-three minutes.
 A 0–17 to 0–9 score line gave Cork the victory and put an end to a Kilkenny treble.

 In 2005 all hurling fans predicted a Cork-Kilkenny showdown for the third year in-a-row; however, the All-Ireland semi-finals proved intriguing.
 Cork narrowly defeated Clare after a fantastic comeback to book their place in a third consecutive All-Ireland final.
 Kilkenny, on the other hand, were blindsided by Galway in the second semi-final in one of the games of the decade.
 The final saw Cork take on Galway in the final for the first time since 1990.
 Ben O'Connor scored a goal in the sixteenth minute to give Cork a mighty boost.
 Galway fought back; however, they failed to bridge the gap as Cork ran out 1–21 to 1-16 winners.
 It was Cork's thirtieth All-Ireland title as "the Rebels" preserved their 100% record over "the Tribesmen" in All-Ireland deciders.
 Fiji-born team captain Seán Óg Ó hAilpín was lauded for his acceptance speech, delivered in the Irish language.

-2006 to 2012 – Kilkenny: the hurling benchmark of all time
+2006–2012

 2006 — Kilkenny deny a Rebel treble

 In 2006, Kilkenny and Cork renewed their rivalry as both sides qualified for another All-Ireland final.
 The Leesiders were aiming for a third All-Ireland victory in-a-row; however, revenge was foremost in the minds of Kilkenny as it was Cork who denied their three-in-a-row bid in 2004.
 On the day Kilkenny were far too strong for Cork as "the Cats" secured a 1–16 to 1–13 victory after a bruising encounter.